The-Known-Galaxy/archives/jedi/expansion_region/yinchorr/yinchorr.md

 # Introduction

 Yinchorr is a terrestrial planet orbiting one sun under the Yinchorri system, located in the Expansion Region by the Fellwe sector, containing rocky deserts and small seas with 1% surface water.
 Native species of the planet consist of the Yinchorri, a sentient turtle-like species with green skin and immune to telepathic Force abilities.
-Notable locations include the Imperial Base, Imperial Royal Academy, the Squall, and the city ìTol-Kachornî.
+Notable locations include the Imperial Base, Imperial Royal Academy, the Squall, and the city ‚ÄúTol-Kachorn‚Äù.

 # Section 1

 The planet is the homeworld of the reptilian species called the Yinchorri.
 The species would slowly form rival city-states.
 Over time, Tol-Kachorn would emerge as the strongest city-state.